 Another year about to start.
 I’m soooooo excited.
-I’ve spent the entire day updating a tonne of blog posts with new information that I’ve been bookmarking over the past few months.
-I try to keep the blog as current as possible by updating posts with new info.
+I’ve spent the entire day updating a tonne of articles with new information that I’ve been bookmarking over the past few months.
+I try to keep the website as current as possible by updating articles with new info.
 That way you’ll always know where to go to find the latest info on sustainable living.
-Now I’m clear to get started on blog posts for 2019, but before I do lets see how I got on with my goals for 2018.
+Now I’m clear to get started on articles for 2019, but before I do lets see how I got on with my goals for 2018.

 Photo by Lee Scott on Unsplash

 At the start of this year I made the following goals;